-PE this half term will be on Mondays.
+PE this half term will be on Thursdays and Fridays.
 Please can children bring their kit ready in a named drawstring bag.
 The PE kit will be sent home on Friday.

 Every Monday, children will be tested on any 6 of the 14 given spellings we have been learning during the week.
 The new spellings will also be sent home to practise on a Monday.